 4. Have the paint and soil in and around your facility tested for lead by a certified lead inspector

 You can test for lead in your home using an EPA-certified lead inspector.
-A professional is likely to be more thorough than doing it yourself.
+A professional is likely to be more thorough and more accurate than doing it yourself.

 Child Care Provider Resources for Renovation, Repair, or Painting